kousun12/datadash/chart_defs/sessions/ag_data/eac2414a-e382-43b4-befc-d8efe18813fc/concept.md

 2. X-axis: Marketing/calendar year
    This allows us to see trends over time.
+   - Tick labels are rotated 45 degrees for better readability
+   - Additional bottom margin is added to prevent label overlap

 3. Y-axis: Value (Million bushels)
    This represents the numerical data for beginning stocks.